-The following table summarizes our economic interest expense and aggregate cost of funds (non-GAAP measures) for the three and six months ended June 30, 2023 and 2022 (dollars in millions), which includes the combination of interest expense on Agency repurchase agreements and other debt (GAAP measure), implied financing cost (benefit) of our TBA securities and interest rate swap periodic cost (benefit):
+The following table summarizes our economic interest expense and aggregate cost of funds (non-GAAP measures) for the three and six months ended June 30, 2024 and 2023 (dollars in millions), which includes the combination of interest expense on repurchase agreements and other debt used to fund acquisitions of investment securities (GAAP measure), implied financing cost of our TBA securities and interest rate swap periodic income:

+Three Months Ended June 30, Six Months Ended June 30, 2024 2023 2024 2023 Economic Interest Expense and Aggregate Cost of Funds 1 A mount Cost of Funds A mount Cost of Funds A Amount Cost of Funds A mount Cost of Funds Investment securities repurchase agreement and other debt - interest expense (GAAP measure) \$ 698 5.44 % \$ 526 5.01 % \$ 1,370 5.44 % \$ 975 4.77 % TBA dollar roll income - implied interest expense ^{2,3} 88 5.11 % 123 4.89 % 172 5.22 % 325 4.66 % Economic interest expense - before interest rate swap periodic income, net 4 786 5.39 % 649 4.98 % 1,542 5.42 % 1,300 4.74 % Interest rate swap periodic income, net ^{2,5} (494) (3.39)% (567) (4.35)% (1,030) (3.62)% (1,071) (3.90)% Total economic interest expense (non-GAAP measure) \$ 292 2.00 % \$ 82 0.63 % \$ 512 1.80 % \$ 229 0.84 %

-- 1. Amounts exclude interest rate swap termination fees and variation margin settlements paid or received, forward starting swaps and the impact of other supplemental hedges, such as swaptions and U.S. Treasury positions. - 2.
-Reported in gain (loss) on derivative instruments and other securities, net in our consolidated statements of comprehensive income. - 3.
-The implied funding cost (benefit) of TBA dollar roll transactions is determined using the price differential, or "price drop," between the TBA price for current month settlement versus the TBA price for forward month settlement and market based assumptions regarding the "cheapest-to-deliver" collateral that can be delivered to satisfy the TBA contract, such as the anticipated collateral's weighted average coupon, weighted average maturity and projected 1-month CPR.
-The average implied funding cost (benefit) for all TBA transactions is weighted based on our daily average TBA balance outstanding for the period. - 4.
-The combined cost of funds for total mortgage borrowings outstanding, before interest rate swap costs, is calculated on a weighted average basis based on average repo, other debt and TBA balances outstanding during the period and their respective cost of funds. - 5.
-Interest rate swap periodic cost (benefit) is measured as a percent of average mortgage borrowings outstanding for the period. - 6.
-In 2023, we began reporting price alignment interest income (expense) ("PAI") on interest swap margin deposits posted by or (to) us in other interest income (expense), net.
-PAI was previously reported in interest rate swap periodic cost (benefit).
-Both current and former categorizations are components of net spread and dollar roll income.
-Prior year amounts have been reclassified and our economic interest expense and cost of funds have been restated to conform to the current period's presentation.
+1. Amounts exclude interest rate swap termination fees and variation margin settlements paid or received, forward starting swaps and the impact of other supplemental hedges, such as swaptions and U.S. Treasury positions.

+2. Reported in gain (loss) on derivative instruments and other securities, net in our consolidated statements of comprehensive income.

+3. The implied funding cost (benefit) of TBA dollar roll transactions is determined using the price differential, or "price drop," between the TBA price for current month settlement versus the TBA price for forward month settlement and market based assumptions regarding the "cheapest-to-deliver" collateral that can be delivered to satisfy the TBA contract, such as the anticipated collateral's weighted average coupon, weighted average maturity and projected 1-month CPR.
+The average implied funding cost (benefit) for all TBA transactions is weighted based on our daily average TBA balance outstanding for the period.

+4. The combined cost of funds for total mortgage borrowings outstanding, before interest rate swap periodic income, is calculated on a weighted average basis based on average investment securities repurchase agreements, other debt and TBA securities outstanding during the period and their respective cost of funds.

+5. Interest rate swap periodic income is measured as a percent of average mortgage borrowings outstanding for the period.

 The principal elements impacting our economic interest expense are (i) the size of our average mortgage borrowings and interest rate swap portfolio outstanding during the period, (ii) the average interest rate on our mortgage borrowings and (iii) the average net interest rate paid/received on our interest rate swaps.
-The following table includes a summary of the estimated impact of these elements on our economic interest expense for the three and six months ended June 30, 2023 compared to the prior year period (in millions):
+The following table includes a summary of the estimated impact of these elements on our economic interest expense for the three and six months ended June 30, 2024 compared to the prior year period (in millions):